ElhamTimory/Elham-Timory-AI-Portfolio/Lab-06-Object-Detection-and-Segmentation/README.md

 ## Approach

-YOLO11 was used for object detection.
+I used YOLO11 for object detection.

 The model placed bounding boxes around detected objects and provided: